VoicuTomut/ase-fast/doc/ase/md.rst

 ===========================================================

 Constant pressure (or for solids, constant stress) is usually obtained by adding a barostat to one of the NVT algorithms above.
-ASE currently lacks a good NPT algorithm.
-The following two are available.
+The following algorithms are available.

 **Algorithms:**